kyorohiro/hello_ymfm/ex00_vgm.md

 - a YM2612 VGM player would also write registers directly
 - the big difference is that VGM automates the sequence and timing

+## FM and PCM are different

+It is useful to separate these two ideas early:

+- `FM`
+  create a sound by configuring YM2612 registers
+- `PCM / DAC`
+  create a sound by sending waveform sample bytes to the chip

+For FM, we usually think in terms of:

+- algorithm
+- operator settings
+- frequency
+- key on / key off

+For PCM / DAC, the mental model is different.

+We do not select "instrument 3" or "sample 5" inside the YM2612.
+Instead, we send 8-bit sample values to the chip over time.

+That is why PCM playback is closer to:

+- prepare sample data
+- enable DAC mode
+- send bytes at the correct timing

+than to:

+- configure operators and key-on a note

+## YM2612 registers for PCM / DAC

+Two YM2612 registers are especially important here:

+- `0x2A`
+  DAC data
+- `0x2B`
+  DAC enable

+The rough idea is:

+1. Enable DAC playback with `0x2B`.
+2. Write 8-bit sample values to `0x2A`.
+3. Keep writing data at the correct timing.

+So for PCM, the "sound source" is not a built-in preset.
+The sound source is the byte stream that we feed into `0x2A`.

 ## What we will need later

 To support VGM playback, we will eventually need to understand: